DynamicNER: A Dynamic, Multilingual, and Fine-Grained Dataset for LLM-based Named Entity Recognition: Experiment

-\paragraph{Results and Discussion} The results are shown in Table \ref{dynamic-right} and \ref{dynamic-left}.
-CascadeNER achieve a significant advantage on DynamicNER, demonstrating its strong generalization and multilingual proficiency.
+\paragraph{Results.} As presented in Table \ref{dynamic-right} and \ref{dynamic-left}, CascadeNER achieves a significant advantage on DynamicNER, demonstrating its strong generalization.
 The supervised method XLM-RoBERTa performs terribly, as DynamicNER's low-resource characteristics make it more suitable for evaluating LLM-based methods.
 For LLM-based methods, the 3 methods show significant performance variations across different datasets and models.
 When using GPT-4o and transitioning from supervised to few-shot, PromptNER exhibits notably smaller performance degradation, partially reflecting the generalization advantages of reasoning-focused approaches.
 However, when migrating to lightweight LLMs, these methods show significantly larger performance drops compared to the other two methods.
-GPT-NER and CascadeNER demonstrate generally similar performance patterns, but GPT-NER shows more pronounced degradation when migrated to lightweight LLMs, while CascadeNER achieves a greater performance advantage on the dynamic version compared to the base version, validating the effectiveness of the two-stage strategy in both complex classification and reducing computional resource requirement.
+GPT-NER and CascadeNER demonstrate generally similar performance patterns, but GPT-NER shows more pronounced degradation when migrated to lightweight LLMs, while CascadeNER achieves a greater performance advantage on the dynamic version compared to the base version, validating the effectiveness of the two-stage strategy in the complex classification.
+CascadeNER also exhibits notable computational efficiency from two key perspectives.
+First, it is parameter-efficient, leveraging two 7B LLMs to achieve performance superior to baselines that rely on a 100B-level commercial model.
+Second, its two-stage design enables the use of concise prompts that drastically reduce token consumption compared to competing methods, as discussed in Appendix \ref{extraction}, as validated by our cost analysis in Appendix \ref{price}.
+This efficiency makes CascadeNER a powerful yet practical solution.